Frequently Asked Questions

 - If the PDF is released first, you'll get the full price of the PDF off as a discount when the print version comes out.
 We'll send you a coupon by email on the day the physical book is released.

 - If a book is already out in print/PDF and you've bought the PDF, we'll still deduct the cost of the PDF when you buy the physical book from Chaosium.com later on.
 Drop Dustin a note at email@example.com and he'll send you the discount coupon.

 Q: Why is the deal where you get the price of the PDF off the cost of the physical book only for purchases at Chaosium.com?
 Why can't you offer that for DriveThruRPG customers too?

 A: There are several reasons why this offer is only for Chaosium.com purchases:

-    - DriveThruRPG doesn't provide us with sufficiently detailed buyer data to automate the process, which means every coupon transaction from DriveThruRPG - literally hundreds when we launch a new product - would have to be processed manually.
+- DriveThruRPG doesn't provide us with sufficiently detailed buyer data to automate the process.
+This means every coupon transaction from DriveThruRPG – literally hundreds when we launch a new product – would have to be processed manually.
 We don't have the resources for that.

-    - Furthermore, the revenue from a PDF sale at DriveThruRPG is significantly less than the sale of the same PDF product on our own website, so we would have to offer a lower discount (which would be confusing) or wear the cost of the difference (which we can't afford).
+- Furthermore, the revenue from a PDF sale at DriveThruRPG is significantly less than the sale of the same PDF product on our own website.
+This means we would either have to offer a lower discount (which would be confusing) or wear the cost of the difference (which we can't afford).

 All told, unfortunately it is too difficult and would be too costly for us to offer printed book coupons for PDFs sold elsewhere.